x29a/ceremony/README.md

 The core of the electronic part is a Raspberry Pi (Model B), equipped with an TP-Link 725N USB Dongle.
 A stripped down headless version of raspbian is used.

 ### Driver
-The nine solenoids are driven by an TODO which is connected via SPI to the RPi.
+The nine solenoids are driven by an MCP23017 which is connected via SPI to the RPi.
 The digital outputs are then amplified with TODO and directly power the solenoids

 ### Webinterface
 The WLAN dongle creates a special (protected) adhoc WiFi (hostapd + udhcpd) where the configuration can be performed via e.g. laptop or smartphone.